vm2st/money-catcher/README.md

 <h2>About the builds in Releases</h2>
 <p>The versions of the game available here have been modified after export from Stencyl to improve the gaming experience!<br>
-In HTML5 & Android (APK) implemented dynamic resizing of the game field for correct display on different screens.
+In HTML5 & Android (APK) implemented dynamic resizing of the game field for correct display on different screens.<br>
-*Note: If you export the project directly from Stencyl, this feature will not be available.*</p>
+**Note: If you export the project directly from Stencyl, this feature will not be available.**</p>

 <h3  align="center">Here you can download and view the Stencyl version of this game.</h3>